§ 154.100 WATER AND SANITARY SEWER DESIGN CRITERIA.

 3. The Fire Marshal shall have the authority to require additional fire hydrants be installed, when needed to provide adequate fire protection.

-4. Fire hydrants shall be on the same side of the street as the structure when the street is classified as a minor arterial or larger on the Master Thoroughfare Plan, or when the street has a raised median of any type.
+4. Fire hydrants shall be located on both sides of the street when the street is classified as a minor arterial or larger on the Master Thoroughfare Plan, or when the street has a raised median of any type.

 1. All water lines shall be polyvinyl chloride (PVC) material and be designed, manufactured, and tested in accordance with the applicable requirements.
 All PVC water pipe shall be blue in color.
 All other materials must be approved by the Director of Public Works.